hopsoft/goldmine/README.md

 # Goldmine

+*Pivot tables for the rest of us.*

 ## Data mining made easy... the Ruby way.

-### Turn any list into a treasure trove.
+### Pivot any list into a treasure trove of information.

 Goldmine allows you to apply pivot table logic to any list for powerful data mining capabilities.

-In the nomenclature of Goldmine, we call this digging for data.
-So we've added a `dig` method to `Array`.
+In the nomenclature of Goldmine, we call this.pivotging for data.

 ### Reasons to love it